 Our plan was to light lunch on the train and stay in St Emillion for dinner.
 We fancied the look of menus but the prices were BIG spendy and although the winding, crumbling streets were enchanting both of us were keen to get back to the younger, buzzier Bordeaux.
-We hopped back on the train- nipped into an incredible épicerie and bought a baguette, confit onion, fois gras and opened one of our St Emilion wines whilst enjoying the Friday night swell of excitement from our balcony.
+We hopped back on the train- nipped into an incredible épicerie and bought a baguette, confit onion, fois gras and opened one of our St Emilion wines ( supplemented with a couple of our CBD mallows) whilst enjoying the Friday night swell of excitement from our balcony.

 We rang and booked Le Chien de Pavlov for a late dinner.
 A modern, lively bistro which when we arrived at 9.30 was completely rammed.
 We pushed through to the bar at the back of the restaurant for a cocktail whilst nosying at everyone else’s dinners.
 It had been billed as one of the most reasonable of the high end’ restaurants in Bordeaux ‘they don’t mind if you just order a main course’ which, is kind of what I fancied doing given all the frois gras and baguette.
 This, of course, all fell to pieces as soon as they brought the menu and I wanted every single thing on it.
 The food was stunning using ingredients sourced daily and delivered with flair- my sea bass was served with 4 different textures of carrot and the dessert of Mousee Tonka was a work of art - as was the selection of cheeses served with candied hazelnuts and a yuzu gel)